Meganathan24901243/AM_Modulation_using_phython/README.md

 Aim

-To implement and analyze amplitude modulation (FM) using Python's NumPy and Matplotlib libraries.
+To implement and analyze amplitude modulation (AM) using Python's NumPy and Matplotlib libraries.

 Apparatus Required